Panels¶

 Panel Export Feature¶

-- Select "Export Data" from the dropdown menu
+- Select "Export Data"

-- Choose your preferred export format (CSV or JSON)
+- Choose format

 Export Formats¶